-There is a new, up & coming, “hot spot” for local food and a cold ‘cerveza’ on the beach in San Vicente, Puerto Armuelles.
-A restaurant/bar addition to a local home on the corner, a few houses south of Big Daddy’s Beach Bar, is quickly becoming a neighborhood hangout with it’s good food, low prices, cold beer and beachfront ambiance.
+This quaint family business has become a “hot spot” for local food and a cold ‘cerveza’ on the beach in San Vicente, Puerto Armuelles.
+A restaurant/bar addition to a local home on the corner, a few houses south of Big Daddy’s Beach Bar, quickly became a neighborhood hangout with it’s good food, low prices, cold beer and beachfront ambiance.

 According to the owner, Jorge (George) Perez, the restaurant is open 24/7 ~ since he lives on the site with his family.
 If you come over at any time, he will serve you.
 I probably wouldn’t put that to the test, but you can definitely stop by at regular meals times and in the evening for cocktails at beach side.
 George spent 20+ years in Florida and speaks perfect English.
 He is usually present at the bar or serving customers and is happy to chat with you if it’s not too busy.